Skrsed/organization/SETUP.md

      - Name the team "Administrators."
      - Add key administrators and managers.
      - Assign the "Administrator" role to this team for full repository access and administrative tasks.

+3. Note: Scaling for single Repository or group of Repositories:

+   - As your organization grows, you may need to replicate this team structure for each repository or group of related repositories.

+   - Consider creating repository-specific teams with corresponding access levels to maintain a scalable and organized structure.

+   - Utilize parent repositories for setting base access permissions or storing shared resources across related repositories.

+    > **E.g.** "Core Developers" <- "Specific Repository"

+4. Note: Owners adding Users to Repositories separately from Teams:

+   - Owners have the ability to add users directly to repositories, separate from team assignments.
+   - This flexibility allows for fine-grained control over individual repository access.
+   - For users added individually to repositories, consider creating a separate team (e.g., "Individual Contributors") with minimal base access to ensure consistency and easy management.

-3. Assign team members to their respective teams and define repository access levels based on their roles.
+5. Assign team members to their respective teams and define repository access levels based on their roles.

 Congratulations!
 Your GitHub organization is set up for collaboration.